-The idea of the Seven Deadly Sins, or “Cardinal” Sins, has been around since the 14th century – they were then (and perhaps still are): wrath, greed, sloth, pride, lust, envy, and gluttony.
+The idea of the Seven Deadly Sins, or “Cardinal” Sins, has been around since the 4th Century AD.
+They were then (and perhaps still are): wrath, greed, sloth, pride, lust, envy, and gluttony.
+They originated from the works of Greek monk, Evagrius Ponticus.
+The Catholic Church used the concept of the deadly sins to help people restrain their ‘evil’ desires before misdeeds could occur.
 It’s not clear why they were called “Cardinal” sins, except that Cardinals, in particular, should refrain from succumbing to any of them.
 Tough order!

 The idea has been adapted widely ever since.
 As we do here: The Seven Cardinal sins of the Project Director (or design firm Principal) are:

 We at PSMJ Resources encounter this problem with amazing frequency, especially when we are called in to assist ownership transfer from a 1st generation firm to the 2nd generation.
 In a recent interview with the next generation of owners in a merger & acquisition project, the leader of the next generation said: “Fred’s greatest fear is that someone else might bring in more work than him.”
 We see this “turf protection” or “relevancy” syndrome all the time.

 Founders with this fear are unable to move to a true coaching & mentoring role, and therefore almost always commit the 4th sin as well.

 Firms routinely delegate responsibility without delegating corresponding authority – and in the process hobble their project managers.
 Frankly, we have got it “cart before the horse”.
 It really ought to be the other way around: We should delegate authority (the ability to make decisions binding the firm), but should RETAIN responsibility for the consequences of that delegation ourselves.